h2oai/wave/website/docs/configuration.md

         enable debug mode (profiling, inspection, etc.)
   -editable
-        allow users to edit web pages
+        allow users to edit web pages -http-headers-file string
-  -init string
+        path to a MIME-formatted file containing additional HTTP headers to add to responses from the server -init string
         initialize site content from AOF log -list-access-keys